 I spent a good chunk of yesterday working on the email signup and format (you can sign up here and get a free ebook).
 With forty seven tabs open in my browser to figure out the minutia needed to format it properly, my brain was on the verge of exploding.
 But I finally finished!!
 After all that mind-numbing work, all I wanted was chips and to make this homemade pico de gallo recipe because chips and salsa make everything better, don’t they??
 I think so!

 This recipe has been a favorite of mine for a few years now and I don’t make it nearly enough.
 Salsa is delicious in many forms, but there’s something magical about homemade pico de gallo.
-The freshness of the flavors and the way they all continue to marry together over the first hours and even over the next day or so.
-This recipe makes a lot so invite your friends over to enjoy it or even to help you whip it up.
-Homemade pico de gallo takes a lot of veggie chopping, so why not spread the delicious work out!
+The freshness of the flavors and the way the ingredients all continue to marry together over the first hours and even over the next day or so.

 HOMEMADE PICO DE GALLO

 There are so many fancy recipes that foodies and recipe creators dream up, but sometimes the basics are better than anything new.
 This pico de gallo recipe is just a delicious combination of great flavors.
 It makes a lot and it never seems like too much!